 Hi, I’m Louise and I am a qualified counsellor specialising in Person-Centred therapy.
 My focus is to build and establish an accepting and trusting relationship with you and to offer you a safe, non-judgmental and confidential therapeutic space where your experiences of life will be heard and your emotional wellbeing will be supported.
 You and your unique issues and needs are my central concern.

-I work with a diverse range of adults and young people on a one to one basis and have established face to face and online counselling experience within private and voluntary organisations including Tomorrow’s Women Wirral, West Cheshire Bereavement Service and Childline.
+I work with a diverse range of adults and young people on a one to one basis and couples work.
+I have established face to face and online counselling experience within private and voluntary organisations including Tomorrow’s Women Wirral, West Cheshire Bereavement Service and Childline.

 My background involves working with clients who are experiencing or have experienced anxiety, distress, abuse, trauma, complexities surrounding grief and loss, childhood related issues, perinatal mental health, issues surrounding shame and self-worth, relationship difficulties including couples, family and parent/child relationships and living with uncertainty.
 I also offer trauma focussed counselling establishing safety and stability around traumatic experiences and processing trauma memories.